There’s no denying technology is changing fleet management. With each year that passes, more strides are made in fleet management technology.

 Personally, I believe mankind will continue to adapt and improvise like we always have.
 Technology will certainly displace some jobs but will also create opportunities for new kinds of jobs.

-The benefits of data
+The benefits of fleet data

-The greatest thing about technology is the creation of data, and data allows for better decision making and a more efficient way of doing things.
+The greatest thing about technology for fleet management is the creation of data, and data allows for better decision making and a more efficient way of doing things.
 The biggest challenge with data is that we’re creating a lot of it.
 As technology advances, which it will, the data it spits off will advance with it, and with that will come new opportunities for analysis and implementation of data findings.